Blendify/blender-manual/blender_docs/manual/editors/3dview/viewport_render.rst

 .. admonition:: Reference
    :class: refbox

-   :Editor:    Info Editor
+   :Editor:    Topbar
    :Menu:      :menuselection:`Render --> Viewport Render Options`

 For the most part, *Viewport Render* uses the curremt viewport settings.
 Some settings are located in the render panel of the render engine that is used to render the view.

 Solid mode uses the render settings of workbench; Look Dev mode uses the render settings of EEVEE.

 Sampling and Alpha Transparency Mode options can be set by